British Slang Translator

 I am very tired I am absolutely knackered

-That was embarrassing That was well dodgy, innit
+That was embarrassing That was proper awkward, innit

-He is really annoying He is doing my head in, proper cheeky bloke
+He is really annoying He is doing my head in

-I am going home I am off home, cheers
+I am going home I am off home now

 That was really good That was well mint, no joke